 Connecticut’s car insurance requirements also include uninsured/underinsured motorist coverage.
 It helps you pay for costs incurred due to a collision with an uninsured driver.
 Connecticut’s minimum car insurance requirements state that you need to have at least $25,000 worth of coverage for bodily injury per person and $50,000 for bodily injury per accident.
 If you want more protection, you can choose to increase your limits up to double your liability coverage.

 How Much Does the Minimum Car Insurance Cost in Connecticut?

 Car insurance providers consider several factors when setting premiums.
 These include some personal information such as your age, driving history and credit standing.
-Where you live in Connecticut also factors into how much you pay for car insurance each year.
+Where exactly in the state you live also factors into the cost of your car insurance in Connecticut each year.